 But in contrast to most PACs, which funnel industry contributions to candidates in exchange for access, MoveOn.org Political Action bundles hundreds of thousands of small donors together to elect progressive candidates who will represent the American people.
 In fact, the average donation to MoveOn.org Political Action is less than $20.

-MoveOn.org is looking for superstars to join our team and help win some huge, exciting fights in 2013 and beyond.
+MoveOn.org is looking for superstars to join our team and help win some huge, exciting fights.
 We’ll be battling for policies that serve the 99%, resisting Republican attacks on our communities, supporting progressive candidates, breaking ground with new organizing strategies and technology, and much more.
 We’re going big.
 To see current job openings, click here.